opengeos/open-science/courses/spatial-data-management.md

 # Spatial Data Management

-Welcome to the official course website for "_Spatial Data Management_", offered at the University of Tennessee, Knoxville.
+Welcome to the official course website for _**Spatial Data Management**_, offered at the University of Tennessee, Knoxville.

 ## Course Overview